SPACE DOMAINS // SPACE TRANSPORTATION

 - Space Rider will allow the transportation of payloads to enable research and development of new products in a microgravity environment.

-- The inaugural and qualification flight of Space Rider is planned for mid-2022, with subsequent launches planned one per year for six years.
+- The inaugural and qualification flight of Space Rider will take place in 2024, with subsequent launches planned one per year for six years.

 Infrastructure and Capacity-Building Investments

 The project requires investments that open possibilities:

 - The on-site landing control centre for the local monitoring of the landing operations and emergencies;

 - The vehicle processing facilities to enable parking the vehicle; storage of waste fluids; storage of relevant items for re-flight (e.g. parafoil, batteries, etc.); general vehicle inspection; retrieval of payloads; retrieval of recorded flight and payloads data; and vehicle storage before shipment to main refurbishment site;